-We just got back from a great day of music at our very first 92.1 KNBT American Music Jam at Gruene Hall.
+We just got back from a great day of music at our very first 92.1 KNBT American Music Jam in Gruene Hall.
 I don't know where this jam has been for the other 20 years but we just discovered it when someone at Cherokee Creek Music Festival told us how great it was and that we need to go.
 We took a look at the line-up and left early Sunday morning from Cherokee Creek Music Festival and two hours later we were at Gruene Hall.
 Only to find out that the American Music Jam was sold out.
-The local policeman said "hang around the fire hydrant and you might get lucky and snag a couple tickets.
-About 45 minutes later we were in Gruene Hall drinking beer and waiting for 21st annual Americana Music Jam to kick off the first of 17 acts that reflect 92.1 KNBT's station's play list of roots-based music.
+The local policeman said "hang around the fire hydrant and you might get lucky and snag a couple tickets.: About 45 minutes later we were in Gruene Hall drinking beer and waiting for 21st annual Americana Music Jam to kick off the first of 17 acts that reflect 92.1 KNBT's station's playlist of roots-based music.
 The Jam benefits Hope Hospice and Communities In Schools of South Central Texas and is co-sponsored by Gruene Hall and KNBT 92.1 FM Radio in New Braunfels.

 Historic Gruene Hall is Texas’ oldest continually operating and most famous dance hall.
 By design, not much has physically changed since the Hall was first built.
 The 6,000 square foot dance hall with a high pitched tin roof still has the original layout with side wooden flaps for open air dancing, a bar in the front, a small lighted stage in the back and a huge outdoor garden.
-Advertisement signs from the 1930s and 40s still hang in the old hall and around the stage where George Strait, Hal Ketchum, Lyle Lovett, Little Richard, Willie Nelson, Jerry Lee Lewis, Bo Diddley, Robert Earle Keene, Merle Haggard, Pat Green and William Clark Green, Kris Kristofferson, Garth Brooks, Chris Isaak and the Dixie Chicks have played. if you're curious, here is a partial list of who has played at Gruene Hall over the years.
+Advertisement signs from the 1930s and 40s still hang in the old hall and around the stage where.
+George Strait, Hal Ketchum, and Lyle Lovett Little Richard, Willie Nelson, Jerry Lee Lewis, Bo Diddley, Robert Earle Keene, Merle Haggard, Pat Green and William Clark Green, Kris Kristofferson, Garth Brooks, Chris Isaak and the Dixie Chicks have played. if you're curious, here is a partial list of who has played at Gruene Hall over the years.

 The doors to Gruene Hall opened around 11:30 to a sold out performance.
 At 12:30 Tina Wilkins, her beautiful voice, and a couple of the Mystiqueros kicked off the Americana Music Jam with a stunning rendition of "America the Beautiful" and that was followed by